r-token/the-golden-hurricast/src/pages/2020-10-04-hurricane-reigns-orlando/index.md

 For reasons we (or at least I) still don't know, freshman scholarship kicker Tyler Tipton didn't make the trip to Orlando.
 So the kicking duties fell to senior walk-on Zack Long, and he handled the responsibilities (mostly) admirably.
 He did miss an extra point, which was particularly untimely as that would have tied the game at twenty-six all.

-BUT he was two for two on field goals, the second of which was a thirty-four yarder that put Tulsa up by eight with a minute and a half to go.
+BUT he was two for two on field goals, the second of which was a nice thirty-four yarder that put Tulsa up by eight with a minute and a half to go.
 That kick all but guaranteed Tulsa would not lose in regulation.
 That's nerve-wracking for anyone, and he knocked it through.
 Also, Long had [literally never played football before walking on to the team](https://tulsahurricane.com/sports/football/roster/zack-long/9532).
 Shout out to that dude.

 But the place kicking wasn't even the big story of special teams.
 Lachlan Wilson is college football's new favorite punter.